 “I designed Podium to evoke a sense of awe and majesty in the visitors of all walks and swims of life, cementing the importance of the reef within living memory.”

-The building blocks to build the restoration masterpiece of your imagination
+The building blocks of your restoration masterpiece

 “The artificial landscape progressively moves towards solving the problem of unintentional damage to growing reefs by curating visitor movement along furrows; discouraging touch while encouraging exploration.”